 1. Bivy tent

 These solo cocoons are super light, deconstruct into tiny, backpack-friendly packages, and can be very effective at providing protection from wind or rain.
 But there’s virtually no room inside – you’ll need to shuffle down as if you’re slipping into a sleeping bag, and there’s often no room inside for a large backpack.
-Bivies are really for weight-weenies and fast-and-light expeditions only.
+Bivies are really for weight-weenies and fast-and-light expeditions only and vie with one-person tents.

 2. A-frame ridge tent

-This classic tent design has the canvas suspended over a horizontal pole, creating a triangular shape with a wide base and pointy apex.
+This classic tent design (also known as a ridge tent) has the canvas suspended over a horizontal pole, creating a triangular shape with a wide base and pointy apex.
 The simple design makes them easy to pitch, and with guylines pegged out properly, the shape is stable and dry – there’s nowhere for rainwater to pool, so it should race down the side of the tent.

 However, the A-shape compromises head room, and it can be an art to place and tighten the guylines evenly to create a smooth-sided construction.